Plugins

 Plugin usage

-Here's an example of how to use the already compatible webpack-bundle-analyzer in rspack.config.js:
+Here is an example of using the webpack-bundle-analyzer in Rspack configuration:

 };